 Widener Law Commonwealth seeks to provide reasonable academic accommodations necessary to afford equal opportunity and accessibility in all University programs for qualified students with professionally verified disabilities.

 A qualified student with a disability may submit a request for accommodations to the Office of Student Affairs.
 A student making a Request for accommodation must submit the request in a timely manner with verification of disability.
-Please see the following documentation guidelines for disabilities on the Main Campus website.
+Please see the following documentation guidelines for accessibility services on the Widener University webpage.

 An individual with a physical disability must provide recent professional verification certified by a licensed physician, psychologist, audiologist, speech pathologist, rehabilitation counselor, physical therapist, occupational therapist, or other professional health care provider who is qualified in the diagnosis of the disability.
 The verification must reflect the individual’s present level of functioning of the major life activity affected by the disability.